kristinehkim/challenge-week1/README.md

 ## Acknowledgements
-Give credit here.
 - This project was inspired by...
 - This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to my instructor, Michael, our TAs.
+Nirav and Julius, and the tutor I worked with, Dane.

 ## Contact
-Created by Kristine Kim, email kristinehkim@gmail.com- feel free to contact me!
+Created by Kristine Kim, email kristinehkim@gmail.com feel free to contact me!

 <!-- Optional -->